hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 This shifts SEO from ranking competition to semantic property control.

+“In an AI-first web, being the canonical root matters more than being position #1.”

+Because in the answer-engine era:

+Traffic comes from being cited

+Not from being #3 vs #5

 In SEO, the party that defines the canonical entity usually controls the topic.
 When a domain is established as the Primary Source for an entity through a deterministic HESS root, all other content on that entity is implicitly contextualized as Secondary—effectively commentary on a definition established at the root.

 “If DNS tells machines where to go, HESS / DFH tells machines what it means when they get there — before inference begins.”